dzackgarza/Notes/Class_Notes/2019/Analysis/PSets/PSet 5/Problems.md

 \int_0^1 \int_0^t \frac{f(t)}{t} ~dx~dt \\
 &= \int_0^1 \frac{f(t)}{t} \int_0^t ~dx ~dt \\
 &= \int_0^1 \frac{f(t)}{t} (t - 0) ~dt \\
-&= \in_0^1 f(t) ~dt
+&= \int_0^1 f(t) ~dt
 ,\end{align*}
 \]

-and so we are simply left with the task of showing that this is switch of integrals is justified.
+which is what we wanted to show, and so we are simply left with the task of showing that this is switch of integrals is justified.